Don’t bring firewood to campsites: Here’s why

 TRANSFER, Pa.
-(WKBN) — You might be packing this summer for an annual family camping trip, but those with state parks say there’s one thing you shouldn’t bring: firewood.
+(WKBN) — You might have a long packing list for your summer camping trip, but there’s one thing you shouldn’t bring: firewood.

+It’s not the wood that’s the real concern, it’s the invasive species the firewood may carry, said Bill Spring, with Shenango River Lake in Pennsylvania.
+The pests may be invisible to the naked eye, and hidden within the firewood.

+“Even though it may not look like it, firewood isn’t dead,” writes the National Park Service.
+“Live wood-boring beetles, tiny insect eggs, microscopic fungi spores, and more can be hidden in and on even the healthiest looking wood.”

 “We ask that you buy and collect firewood from the general region/area – usually within the county – that you’re recreating in,” Spring said.